YLMstring/Prestige-Plus/README.md

 - Weak Crits against Enemies: Symmetrical with owlcat weak crits settings, making it fair (default off)
 - Fix Difficulty CMD Tripple-Dipped: This will significantly reduce enemy CMD at higher difficulties.
 CMD is calculated by adding STR bonus, DEX bonus and AC bonus, which means difficulty stat advancement is applied 3 times in vanilla, leading to total madness.
 - Fix Power Attack: now working as descripted: This bonus to damage is halved (–50%) if you are making an attack with an off-hand weapon.
 Note that Piranha Strike has the same bug but it isn't fixed because this might give Piranha Strike an edge over Power Attack, which is pretty coool.
+- Fix the bug that prone unit can be tripped.
+If you would allow some kind of head kicking, turn this off in mod menu.
+- Fix the bug that physical kinetic blasts that create an area effect don't count as magical.
 ## Mod Combo

 ### [Character Options+](https://github.com/WittleWolfie/CharacterOptionsPlus)